michaelnmmeyer/dharma/tree.md

 namespace prefixes in both elements and attributes.
 Thus, `<xsl:template>` becomes `<template>`, and `<foo xml:lang="eng">` becomes `<foo lang="eng">`.
 This means that we cannot deal with documents where namespaces are significant.
-This also means that we cannot serialize properly XML documents that used namespaces initially.
+This also means that we cannot properly serialize XML documents that used namespaces initially.

-We only support a small subset of xpath.
+We use XPath expressions for searching and matching, but only support a small subset of it.
 Most notably, it is only possible to select `Tag` and `Tree` nodes.
 Other types of nodes, attributes in particular, can only be used in predicates, as in `foo[@bar]`.
-We also do not support expressions that index node sets in some way: testing a node position in a node set is not possible or evaluating the length of a node set is not possible.
+We also do not support expressions that index node sets in some way: testing a node position in a node set or evaluating the length of a node set is not possible.

 To evaluate an expression, we first convert it to straightforward python source code, then compile the result, and finally run the code.
 Compiled expressions are saved in a global table and are systematically reused.
-No caching policy for now.
+There is no caching policy for now.

 <a id="dharma.tree.Location"></a>